 What is a certification trade mark?

-While standard trade marks are designed to distinguish your goods or services from another trader, certification trade marks assure that your goods or services meet a particular standard or hold a certain characteristic.
-It might indicate that it is:
+While a standard trade mark is designed to distinguish your goods or services from those of another trader, a certification trade mark indicates that your goods or services have certain qualities or characteristics.
+It might indicate that it's:

 - Made from particular materials or ingredients